connexcs/docs/docs/customer/customer.md

     * **Debit Limit:** How much account can go into the negative (typically only relevant for post-pay customers).
 See [**Credit Control**](/credit-control/) for details.
     * **Minimum Payment:** Set the minimum payment a customer can add to recharge the account.
     * **Tax:** Tax is added as a percentage that is charged on top of costs.
 (UK = VAT; US = Sales Tax)
-    * **Currency:** Select the currency from the drop-down menu.<br>!!! note "Note that you won't be able to change the account currency once the account is created."
+    * **Currency:** Select the currency from the drop-down menu.<br><br> !!! note "Note that you won't be able to change the account currency once the account is created."

 === "Config"